xpadyal/Humanitarians_AI/Fellows/README.md

 This document outlines the requirements and expectations for all volunteers participating in Humanitarians AI projects.
 Following these guidelines is mandatory for receiving recommendation letters and acknowledgment of your contributions.

+## Questions or Support

+If you have any questions about these requirements or need assistance with GitHub, please contact us at: **hr.aihumanitarians@gmail.com**

 ## Getting Started

 1. **Project Selection**: